factorial-io/phabalicious/docs/kubernetes.md

       ...
 ```

 The `podSelector` contains one or more selectors which get appended to the kubctl call to get the name of the pod.
 In the above example the podSelector is using a `%property%` to use another property of the kube config.
 This makes it easy to change the pod-selector via the `--set`-option.
+Phab will also query the actual deployment and the relevant replicaset to append a `pod-template-hash` selector to the query to make sure, to connect to the latest pod.

 To actually start a shell: